tensil-ai/tensil-landing/content/en/docs/HowTo/generate.md

 - an AXI data width in bits (check your FPGA product page)

-## 1. Running the Tensil RTL generator
+## 1. Run the Tensil RTL generator

 First, ensure you have Tensil installed by pulling and running the Tensil Docker container: